-A review of the current zoning as it applies to the Bridge Street Neck is recommended in order to provide for a more consistent distribution of neighborhood compatible uses throughout the planning area.
-In particular, the application and geographical distribution of business districts should be reviewed, and modified if needed in order to enhance business compatibility with the neighboring residential areas.
+Changes to the current zoning as it applies to the Bridge Street Neck are recommended in order to provide for a more consistent distribution of neighborhood compatible uses throughout the planning area.
+In particular, the application and geographical distribution of business districts should be reconsidered, and modified in order to enhance business compatibility with the neighboring residential areas.